Thanksgiving dinner: Plymouth Colony and Thanksgiving dinner

 The tradition of Thanksgiving dinner has often been associated in popular culture with New England.
 New England Puritans proclaimed days of thanksgiving to commemorate many specific events.
 Such days were marked by religious observances, prayer, and sometimes fasting.
 Church records of the time do not mention food or feasting as being part of such events.
-A single exception records that following church services in 1636, there was “then makeing merry to the creatures, the poorer sort being invited of the richer.”
+A single exception records that following church services in 1636, there was "then making merry to the creatures, the poorer sort being invited of the richer."

 On December 11, 1621, Governor Edward Winslow of the Plymouth Colony wrote a letter in hopes of attracting more colonists.
 In it, he described a three-day feast shared by the Plymouth settlers and the local Wampanoag tribe.
 Winslow sent out four men who provided a variety of fowls, sufficient to feed the colony for a week, while Massasoit's hunters killed five deer.
 In the 19th century, this event became associated with the idea of a Thanksgiving feast.
-In a footnote in 1841, Alexander Young claimed that this event “was the first thanksgiving, the harvest festival of New England”.
-Jamestown, Virginia and other locations have also been suggested as sites of the "First Thanksgiving".
+In a footnote in 1841, Alexander Young claimed that this event "was the first thanksgiving, the harvest festival of New England".
+Jamestown, Virginia, and other locations have also been suggested as sites of the "First Thanksgiving".

+Most of what was served, however, according to some historians, as referenced in a letter from Edward Winslow written on 11 December 1621, would have been seafood, including lobster, fish, eels, mussels and oysters.
+Mussels in particular were abundant in New England and could be easily harvested because they clung to rocks along the shoreline.

 One of the most persistent advocates for Thanksgiving as a national holiday was writer Sarah Josepha Hale.
-Although she advocated for Thanksgiving in editorials in Godey’s Lady’s Book from 1837 onwards, Hale did not associate the Pilgrims with Thanksgiving until a brief mention in 1865.
-In “America's Thanksgiving Hymn,” published in 1872, she credited the Pilgrims as being "free to do and pray, And keep in sober gladness Their first Thanksgiving Day".
+Although she advocated for Thanksgiving in editorials in Godey's Lady's Book from 1837 onwards, Hale did not associate the Pilgrims with Thanksgiving until a brief mention in 1865.
+In "America's Thanksgiving Hymn", published in 1872, she credited the Pilgrims as being "free to do and pray, And keep in sober gladness Their first Thanksgiving Day".
 Hale did not suggest that the Pilgrim thanksgiving included feasting.

 Other writers were less discerning.
 Jane G. Austin published a fictional account of the Pilgrims, Standish of Standish, in 1889.
-Austin described the Pilgrims, a year after their arrival, as feasting on turkey stuffed with beechnuts, other types of fowl, venison, boiled beef and other roasts, oysters, clam chowder, plum-porridge, hasty pudding, sea biscuit, manchet bread, butter, treacle, mustard, turnips, salad, grapes, plums, popcorn, ale, and root beer.
+Austin described the Pilgrims a year after their arrival as feasting on turkey stuffed with beechnuts, other types of fowl, venison, boiled beef and other roasts, oysters, clam chowder, plum-porridge, hasty pudding, sea biscuit, manchet bread, butter, treacle, mustard, turnips, salad, grapes, plums, popcorn, ale, and root beer.
 Austin's lavish description disregarded the historical record and the deaths due to starvation and malnutrition that occurred in the Plymouth Colony that winter.
 Nonetheless, her account was extremely popular.
 It was repeated by other writers, adapted for plays and public events, and adopted by school curricula.
 The writings of Austin and others helped to establish the inaccurate image of the Pilgrim Thanksgiving feast in popular culture and make it a part of the national identity of the United States.